Philatelic cover: First Flight mail

 With the advent of air travel it wasn't long before airplanes were carrying the mail between distant points about the globe.
 In the United States and Germany Air Mail delivery was greeted with the same national enthusiasm and fanfare as was experienced with the first trips to the moon by US Astronauts.
 Consequently, many people sent philatelic mail to themselves or friends that was carried aboard these flights in order to get a souvenir of the historic event.
 First flight covers carried aboard are very popular and famous in some cases.
-The first scheduled U.S. Air Mail service began on May 15, 1918, and carried mail from Washington DC to New York City.
+The first scheduled U.S. Air Mail service began on May 15, 1918, and carried mail from Washington, DC, to New York City.
 The type of airplane used was the U.S. Army Curtiss JN-4 "Jenny" biplanes flown by army pilots with an intermediate stop in Philadelphia (Bustleton Field).
 Among those who were on hand for the departure of the first flight from Washington, D.C., were President Woodrow Wilson, U.S. Postmaster General Albert S. Burleson, and Assistant Secretary of the Navy Franklin D. Roosevelt.
 Army Lt.
-George L. Boyle was selected to pilot aircraft #38262 on the first Northbound flight which, unfortunately, turned out to be a somewhat less than successful initial venture.
+George L. Boyle was selected to pilot aircraft #38262 on the first Northbound flight, which turned out to be a somewhat less than successful initial venture.